produck/crank/packages/crank/README.md

 ### Creating a Engine class by custom options
 You can customize Engine features by custom options.

-`options.name`: the name of Engine class.\
+`options.name`: The name of Engine class.\
-`options.call`: customized the calling of functions.\
+`options.call`: Customized the calling of functions.\
-`options.Extern`: customized Extern, should be subclass of Crank.Extern.\
+`options.Extern`: Customized Extern, should be subclass of `Crank.Extern`.\
-`options.abort`: customize when to abort the running program.
+`options.abort`: Customize when to abort the running program.
 ```js
 import * as Crank from '@produck/crank';